Understanding call, apply, and bind in JavaScript

 const user = { name: 'Maddie', greet: function () { console.log(`Hello, ${this.name}!`); },};const greetUser = user.greet.bind(user);// Even if `greetUser` is called in a different context, `this` is preservedgreetUser(); // Output: "Hello, Maddie!"

-Presetting Arguments with bind
+Presetting arguments with bind

 function multiply(a, b) { return a * b;}const double = multiply.bind(null, 2); // `a` is pre-set to 2console.log(double(5)); // Output: 10

-When to Use call, apply, and bind
+When to Use Each One

 const person = { name: 'John',};function introduce(age) { console.log(`Hi, I'm ${this.name} and I'm ${age} years old.`);}introduce.call(person, 30);// Output: Hi, I'm John and I'm 30 years old.